yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/_index.md

 It's different with GPS data.
 The resolution of modern devices is so fine (typically just a few paces, as mentioned) that it's hugely unlikely that two different GPS data points would have the same position.
 It's even less likely that different point would share the same heart rate and all the other facts that are recorded at each position.
 In other words it's inconceivable that a query like the example given for the *"orders"* use case (_find the trips, by any user, that all share a common GPS data point_) would be useful.
 Moreover, all typical uses require fetching a trip and all its GPS data in a single query.
 One obvious example is to plot the transit of a lap on a map.
 Another example is to compute the generous containing envelope for a lap so that the set of coinciding lap envelopes can be discovered and analyzed to generate leader board reports and the like.
 SQL is not up to this kind of computation.
 Rather, you need procedural code—either in a stored procedure or in a client-side program.

-The is use case is taken one step, by using a ragged array-like structure, in the section [Example use case: GPS trip data (revisited)](./array-of-domains/#example-use-case-gps-trip-data-revisited).
+The is use case is taken one step, by using a ragged array-like structure, in [Example use case: GPS trip data (revisited)](./array-of-domains/#example-use-case-gps-trip-data-revisited).

 ## Organization of the remaining array functionality content